SophieHYe/page/README.md

 ## Grants
-- The Wallenberg Foundation and WASP Postdoctoral Scholarship Program (Principal Investigator: He Ye)
+- KAW Postdoctoral Scholarship Program with CMU 2023-2025 of $145,000.
-- The National Supercomputer Centre (NSC) in Sweden: Berzelius-2023-175 (Principal Investigator: He Ye)
+- The National Supercomputer Centre (NSC) in Sweden: Berzelius-2023-175.

 ##  Master Thesis Supervision